spo-iitk/ras/README.md

 - [ ] Add tests
 - [ ] Cache & Pagination
 - [ ] Add Changelog

-See the [open issues](https://github.com/spo-iitk/ras-backend/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>